mitranim/sublime-gox/readme.md

   * The first argument to `new` and `make` is scoped as a type.

-  * Methods declared inside an `interface` are added to the symbol index, reflecting the fact that they actually exist as functions.
+  * Methods declared inside an `interface` are added to the symbol index, reflecting the fact that they're actually accessible as methods on the interface type.

   * Supports embedded structs.